PPPSDavid/PyTester-Futures/README.md

  takes bar data from the queue and give out signals to be used in trading.
  *Note*: This is a highly flexible interface so other operatiosn like generating csv data from datasource can also be done here

+#### Strategy_scoring & Strategy_scoring_lite

+These classes are used by  strategies involving a scoring mechanism.
+The heavy version stores data on its own, while the lite version rely on the strategy class to provide data and thus is more efficient.

 ### Portfolio:

  takes in signal and market information, generate open order (in cash amount) and close position order (in real amount)